-Our Multidisciplinary Gynecologic Oncology Clinic is dedicated to providing you with the best care for vulvar cancer.
+Our Gynecologic Oncology practice is dedicated to providing you with the best care for vulvar cancer.
 From diagnosis through treatment and follow up, your care is designed to meet your individual needs by a team of gynecologic oncologists, radiation oncologists, reconstructive surgeons, colorectal surgeons, pathologists and radiologists.

 Vulvar cancer is rare.
 More than 4,500 women are diagnosed with vulvar cancer in the United States each year.
 This is less than 1 percent of all cancers in women and only 4 percent of cancers of the female reproductive organs.
 Vulvar cancer typically grows slowly over several years.
 Precancerous lesions may be identified before they become cancer.